- Campus Life

 - News & Events

 - About Plattsburgh

 Julia received her M.F.A. from Harvard University’s Institute for Advanced Theatre Training in association with the American Repertory Theatre and Moscow Art Theatre School.
-She has served professional apprenticeships with the Arden Theatre Company in Philadelphia and Arena Stage in Washington, DC, and was a co-founder of Crescendo Theatre Company in Philadelphia.
+She has served professional apprenticeships with the Arden Theatre Company in Philadelphia and Arena Stage in Washington, DC, and co-founded Crescendo Theatre Company in Philadelphia.

 Julia has over fifteen years of experience in nonprofit arts development, marketing/communications, and administration.
-Her professional positions include Managing Director for the Relache Ensemble in Philadelphia and Development Director for Yiddishkayt in Los Angeles.
+Her professional positions have included managing director for the Relache Ensemble in Philadelphia and development director for Yiddishkayt in Los Angeles.

-Combining a unique background in arts and cultural management, professional writing, and performance, Julia helps her students become effective communicators, writers, and leaders—those “soft” skills that will get you a job.
+Combining a unique background in arts and cultural management, professional writing, and performance, Julia helps her students become effective communicators, writers, leaders, and citizens.
+Julia lives in Plattsburgh with her husband, three sons, daughter, and cat.